-- There are six different sites in the NICPP.
+- There are nine different sites in the NICPP.

-- Two of the six Consortium sites - Boys Town and Munroe-Meyer Institute, have multiple match numbers because they have more than one distinct program at their sites.
+- Two of the nine Consortium sites - Boys Town and Munroe Meyer Institute - have multiple match numbers because they have more than one distinct program at their sites.

 - Interns are admitted to the Consortium, not to an individual site, but applicants are interviewed by and matched to the member sites.

 - Interns do not rotate across Consortium sites.
 An individual intern's training takes place within the single Consortium site to which that intern is matched.
 Individual Consortium sites may have internal rotations.

 - You may request interviews with up to five (5) Consortium sites/programs (no more than 5 program codes).
 No preference rankings are requested or used for interview purposes.